 Brain is the most complex machine to handle and to use it effectively for our growth we need to know the brain rule of this complicated machine.
 Because we all know that to operate any machine or device effectively we have to read the user manual which consists of some standard rules to operate that machine.
 Right!

 Similar is the case with our brain, it has also some standard brain rule with the help of which we can use it effectively and become mentally strong.
 So if you understand these brain rules properly all other things come to you automatically.
-This is the biggest secret nobody focus on.
+This is the biggest secret nobody focuses on.

-What is that one thing successful people know and those who do not succeed don’t know? what is that secret? have you ever thought about this?
+What is that one thing successful people know and those who do not succeed don’t know? what is that secret?
+Have you ever thought about this?
 Some of you may think that it could be talent, courage, confidence, or risk-taking ability, etc. which makes the difference between successful and unsuccessful people.

 Well, I agree with you but more than that I think an understanding of brain rules is the differentiator between successful and unsuccessful people.
 These rules focus on increasing brainpower, which anyone can learn and apply in their life to become successful.